-- o Meet the college and nursing program admission criteria - o Attainment of an overall GPA of 85% in the LPN program - o Graduation within the previous five years - o Have a letter of recommendation from an OU BOCES or Ulster BOCES practical nursing program instructor - o Pass the NYS Licensed Practical Nurse Examination - Successful completion of Nursing Bridge Course (N3029).
-Information regarding this course will be provided once your LPN/RN Health Profession Application is received.
-The course is taken after acceptance into the program and prior to beginning nursing classes.
+- o Meet the college and nursing program admission criteria which can be found at www.sunyorange.edu/nursing/ed_mobility.html - o Attainment of an overall GPA of 85% in the LPN program - o Graduation within the previous five years - o Have a letter of recommendation from an OU BOCES or Ulster BOCES practical nursing program instructor - o Pass the NYS Licensed Practical Nurse Examination - o Successful completion of Nursing Bridge Course (N3029).
+Information regarding this course will be provided once you are accepted into the LPN/RN program.
+The course is taken after acceptance into the program and prior to beginning nursing classes during the Winter recess for Spring entrants and during the Summer recess for Fall entrants.